 Copyright Agreement for Journal Authors

-Libraries and institutions wishing to subscribe to this journal may contact Taylor and Francis directly.
+Libraries and institutions wishing to subscribe to this journal please contact Taylor and Francis.

 Back to top.

 Ted Peters (Editor), Professor of Systematic Theology at Pacific Lutheran Theological Seminary and the Graduate Theological Union (GTU), Berkeley, CA, USA

 Robert John Russell (Editor), Ian G. Barbour Professor of Theology and Science in Residence at the GTU, and Founder and Director of CTNS, Berkeley, CA, USA